- College and Career Exploration in Elementary and the Years to Come

 While not all students are able to participate directly in the AVID Elective course, campuses which have the AVID College Readiness System are encouraged to promote the use of AVID methodologies on a school-wide basis so that all students are able to acquire college readiness skills.

-AVID is available at all middle schools except for Bush Middle School, and is available at all High Schools.
-For elementary, AVID is offered at McKamy, McWhorter, and Sheffield.
+AVID is available at all Middle Schools and all High Schools.
+For elementary, AVID is offered at Central, Davis, Farmers Branch, Furneaux, McKamy, McWhorter, Sheffield, and Thompson.

 During the spring of students’ fifth grade year, elementary and middle school counselors will work together to provide 5th graders and their parents information about course selection for middle school.